 Virginia's population, like that of the nation, is becoming older and more diverse.
-Today, nearly 1.9 million Virginians are aged $\frac{1}{2}$ from 15.9% in 2020 to 18.9% in 2030.
-In some small and rural Virginians aged 60+ 1,838,379 localities, such as Highland, Lancaster, and Middlesex Counties, residents aged 65 and older already comprise more than 30% of the county's total population.
+Today, nearly 1.9 million Virginians are aged localities, such as Highland, Lancaster, and Middlesex Counties, residents aged 65 and older already comprise more than 30% of the county's total population.

 60 or older, a number that is projected to increase to 2.2 million in 2030.
-Similarly, the share of Virginia's population aged 65 and older is expected to grow
+Similarly, the share of Virginia's population aged 65 and older is expected to grow from 15.9% in 2020 to 18.9% in 2030.
+In some small and rural

 Older adults make significant contributions to our communities through paid work, volunteering, and caregiving, among a myriad of other ways.
-In conducting a needs assessment for this plan, DARS found that older Virginians provide an estimated \$38.5 billion in paid and unpaid contributions to the Commonwealth.
+In conducting a needs assessment for this plan, DARS found that older Virginians provide an estimated \$38.5 trillion in paid and unpaid contributions to the Commonwealth.